courtesy Gloochi

 Over the course of MAS, the need for three critical disclaimers have arisen.
 These are those disclaimers:

-At any point in the course of MAS6.x can mechanics be disregarded or adjusted for the purposes of getting or
+At any point in the course of MAS6.x can mechanics be disregarded or adjusted for the purposes of getting or enhancing a plot point.

 Balancing for MAS6.x is not optimal.
 Thus, unbalances may slip through in final versions of mechanics or sheets.